-Is chairman of the International Institute for the Study of Cuba and holds a PHD in Hispanic Studies.
+Chairman of the International Institute for the Study of Cuba, he holds a PHD on the subject of Cuban literature.

 Dr Stephen Wilkinson is Lecturer in Politics and International Relations at the University of Buckingham.
 Stephen first visited Cuba in 1986 and has been travelling to and writing about the island ever since.
 Now the Chairman of the International Institute for the Study of Cuba, based in the UK, Stephen has a PhD on the subject of Cuban literature.
 He has written numerous articles on diverse questions such as the history of European and US – Cuba relations, Cuban attitudes and policy towards homosexuals, Cuban art and the nature of the Cuban state.
 Stephen’s book, Detective Fiction in Cuban Society and Culture, was published in 2006 by Peter Lang.